Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Is Flip broadband right for me?

-- The highlights: 12-month or no-term contracts; use your own modem; no data use restrictions and decent speeds.
+- The highlights: One simple unlimited fibre plan; No-term contracts; use your own modem; no data use restrictions, decent speeds; pay weekly or fortnightly.

 - Watch out for: Installation fee applies for all plans, speeds are not guaranteed; not suitable for customers with a medical alarm.

-If you are looking for a new broadband plan, Flip offers only copper connections plans.
-Its services are available to over 60% of homes in New Zealand using Chorus’s reliable copper access network.
+If you are looking for a new broadband plan, Flip is an affordable solution to your fibre needs.
+It only offers a single plan, making the process of getting fibre a lot simpler for those who want a no frills, low-cost option.
+Its services are available to over 60% of homes in New Zealand using Chorus’ reliable access network.
 This is a company that has invested millions in its infrastructure to give you the same or even better service than other ISPs, and its prices are very competitive.

 Types of plans offered by Flip

-Modems are not included in any of Flip’s plans, however, you can use an existing modem if it’s compatible or purchase a new one when you sign up.
+Modems are not included with Flip’s fibre plan, however, you can use an existing modem if it’s compatible or purchase a new one when you sign up.

 For speeds, most customers experience the following: